AdobeDocs/experience-platform.en/help/profile/guardrails.md

   ![](images/guardrails/profile-entity.png)

 * **Dimension entity:** Your organization may also define XDM classes to describe things other than individuals, such as stores, products, or properties.
-These non-people schemas are known as "dimension entities" and do not contain time-series data.
+These non-[!DNL XDM Individual Profile] schemas are known as "dimension entities" and do not contain time-series data.
 Dimension entities provide lookup data which aids and simplifies multi-entity segment definitions and must be small enough that the segmentation engine can load the entire data set into memory for optimal processing (fast point lookup).

   ![](images/guardrails/profile-and-dimension-entities.png)